pactflow/swagger-mock-validator/README.md

 ## Examples

-We will demonstate with a sample Pact file and [Swagger PetStore Example](https://petstore.swagger.io/v2/swagger.json)
+We will demonstate with a sample Pact file and [Swagger PetStore Example](https://petstore.swagger.io/v2/swagger.json).

-Included in this repository is a [sample Pact file](./docs/pact.json) and the [Swagger Petstore Example file]((./docs/pact.json))
+Included in this repository is a [sample Pact file](./docs/pact.json) and the [Swagger Petstore Example file](./docs/swagger.json).

-The swagger file has been modified to included `additionalProperties: true` in the `Pet` schema.
+The swagger file has been modified to include `additionalProperties: true` in the `Pet` schema.
 This will be ignored with the default settings.

-set `--additionalPropertiesInResponse true` to preserve the field.
+set `--additionalPropertiesInResponse true` to preserve the intended behaviour.

 ```json
 {